lewismd13/pymafia/README.md

 ## Overview

 The aim of the `pymafia` module is to provide an easy-to-use environment for scripting [Kingdom of Loathing](https://www.kingdomofloathing.com/) in Python.
 It achieves this by reflecting and wrapping the community-developed [KoLmafia](https://github.com/kolmafia/kolmafia) desktop tool.
-While [other languages](https://loathing-associates-scripting-society.github.io/KoL-Scripting-Resources/) for scripting KoL exist, they are arguably less approachable to non-developers than Python (although [LASS](https://github.com/Loathing-Associates-Scripting-Society) has made this much less so).
+While [other languages](https://loathing-associates-scripting-society.github.io/KoL-Scripting-Resources/) for scripting KoL exist, they are arguably less approachable to non-developers than Python (although the efforts of [LASS](https://github.com/Loathing-Associates-Scripting-Society) have made this less so).

 ## Installation

 ```
 pip install pymafia
 ```
 The `pymafia` module uses [PyJNIus](https://github.com/kivy/pyjnius) to access Java classes, so make sure a Java Development Kit (JDK) is installed on your operating system.
-On windows, make sure JAVA_HOME points to your java installation so PyJNIus can locate the jvm.dll file to start java.
+On windows, make sure `JAVA_HOME` points to your java installation so PyJNIus can locate the `jvm.dll` file to start java.
 For more information see https://pyjnius.readthedocs.io/en/stable/installation.html.

 ## Quickstart